juggernaut/juggernaut.github.io/_posts/2017-10-03-picking-my-next-2-programming-languages.markdown

 * Learning curve is steeper due to new concepts like variable lifetimes
 * Concurrency constructs like async/await are not built-in

-A big reason I was swayed in Rust's favor was no nulls by default.
+### And the winner is..

+**Rust**.
+As I wrote the lists, it became clear to me that Go doesn't really offer that much over my primary language, Java.
+In comparison, Rust has some really novel concepts, allowing you to write memory-safe code without a garbage collector.
+However, the biggest factor that swayed me in favor of Rust was non-nullability by default.
+Tony Hoare called null references the "billion dollar mistake" and the creators of Rust seems to have taken note.

 ## Scripting

-Staying with python
+Python hits the sweet spot for me here.
+I use it for all of my automation tasks, and I just don't feel the need to reach for something new here.

 ## Application programming

 Java is the ten-thousand pound gorilla in this space.
-Java has been my primary programming language for the last few years.
-Even though features like (limited) type inference and Java 8 functional constructs have alleviated a lot of the verbosity, the baggage still remains.
-I'm looking for a more lightweight language that allows me to express business logic without getting in the way.
+It gets a lot of hate, but I actually really like Java.
+I do admit, though, that it can get too verbose at times.
+Even though features like type inference and Java 8 functional constructs have alleviated a lot of the verbosity, the baggage still remains.

+I'm looking for less verbose language that allows me to express business logic without getting in the way.
-I have no intent of abandoning the Java ecosystem.
+However, I have no intent of abandoning the Java ecosystem.
 The JVM is simply the best runtime out there.
-This limits our search to languages that have (FIXME) the JVM as their primary target.
+This limits our search to languages that primarily target the JVM as their runtime.

 ### The candidates

-Clojure - eliminated due to dynamically typed.
-That leaves us with Scala and Kotlin.
+The obvious candidates are Clojure, Scala and Kotlin.
+I prefer a statically typed language for large application codebases, so that leaves us with Scala and Kotlin.
 Scala is a language with a massive footprint.
 I also admit to being a little bit biased here - in my anecdotal experience, a lot of Scala programmers I've met have been ivory-tower programmers, more interested in debating Category Theory than getting shit done.